 Prescription medications can be a significant expense, especially for those managing chronic conditions.
 However, there are several strategies to reduce these costs without compromising your health.
 By being proactive and informed, you can save money and ensure that you have access to the medications you need.
+Prescription medications can be a major financial burden, especially for those who need them regularly.
+However, there are several ways to save money on these medications without compromising your health.
+From exploring generic alternatives to using pharmacy discount cards and insurance benefits, you can significantly reduce costs.

 Understanding Prescription Costs